Code-Institute-Submissions/TheArcade/README.md

 ## UX

+This project is for those who need some entertainment, and would like to relax playing a simple game, which can be enjoyable for both children and adults.

+I always create my wireframes on paper with a gel pen, I find it artistically more inspiring, and I can create a structure much faster and much nicer than I could through a website for mokeups and wireframes that is colder and schematic.
+I feel more creative in this way.

 ## Features

 ### Existing Features

+- Menu:
+- New Game: allows the user to reload the page in order to start a new game.
+- Solution: by clicking on Solution, you will be able to uncover all the cards left on the table and see the solution.
+- How To: a link to the game instructions

+- Game: This game has 16 cards, each card has a double.
+Each card is a character of Game Of Thrones.
+The game will shuffle the deck for you and distribute the 16 cards on the table.
+You will need to guess two identical cards.
+If you complete the game you will see a messagge "Well Done!".
+The game also has a score, I calculate the score dividing 20000 with seconds passed between two guess, then I remove the part after the comma and I add the result to the current score.

 ### Features Left to Implement

+- allow two Allow two players to play against each other also in remote.
+- have more stages, for example stage two with 24 cards, stage 3 with 30 etc.
+- make the game harder with a timer in order to complete the game in a timeframe defined from the beginning.

 ## Technologies Used
 - HTML5
 - CSS3
 - JavaScript
+- DOM

+- In agreement with my Tutor and as per his directive, I created this project avoiding jQuery and Bootstrap, this in order to consolidate my knowledge of HTML5, CSS3, JavaScript Fundamentals and DOM.
+Although this has greatly extended the time it took to me to complete this project, I must say that we couldn't make better decision.
+I feel more much more confident using flex box, and my knoledge of the HTML struncture improved, I solved issues that I was not able to solve in MS1, and I could improve much more my knowledge of CSS.
+Regarding JavaScript, no using jQuery consolidate my knowledge with DOM, I hade many doubts about how to use DOM combined with CSS, but now I feel very confident.
+Although this is only a small project, I truly feel this is a good start.

 ## Testing
 **31 Jan:** Created the structure of the website.
 No relevant issues found during this process, I couldn't remember many things, but after a review of the first Milestone, w3school, Code Institute's online lessons, everything became very natural to use, and I felt much more confident than in the first Milestone.
 Created a simple header, a nav bar, a simple footer.